 ABOUT

-Birkenhead is now the home of one of the most exciting new music venues in the UK, a building that re-imagines the role of a live music venue, providing live industry training and a regional hub for artist development.
+75 Argyle Street in Birkenhead is the home of one of the most exciting new music venues in the UK, a building that re-imagines the role of a live music venue, providing live industry training and a regional hub for artist development.

-Opening our doors fully to the music-loving public in the spring of 2021, FUTURE YARD is a 280-capacity space open at 75 Argyle Street, Birkenhead.
-Our community venue has been bringing some of today’s most exciting new national and international artists to the Wirral for over two years, while at the same time providing key early performance opportunities for emerging local musicians.
+Future Yard is a 280-capacity music venue in the heart of Birkenhead, with artist rehearsal rooms in the basement and mixed-use spaces to host training programmes and private events.
+Our community venue has been bringing some of today’s most exciting new national and international artists to Wirral since we acquired the building in 2020, while at the same time providing key early performance opportunities for emerging local musicians.

-Birkenhead – and Wirral – is a place with music in its DNA, but its been too long since we’ve had a dedicated live music venue in our town.
+Birkenhead – and Wirral – is a place with music in its DNA.
+Prior to Future Yard opening, the town did not have a dedicated live music venue where touring artists could perform alongside local artists.
 We believe that music venues are the maternity wards of creative culture.
 They are always the trailblazers, the first cultural flagpole when it comes to thinking about a place differently.

 We believe that through utilising the power of music, we can change our town for the better, inspiring local people, creating life-changing opportunities and shaping a new music future.